Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 Do we need animal-based foods?
 Our instincts push us away from foraging this type of food in nature (raw); however, would we eat them as fallback foods if we were starving?
 Our more recent ancestors did when migrating into colder climatic areas, but they cooked those foods to make them safer and more palatable.

 Further, the “raw rule” might be helpful to answer some questions on how to do this the best way and identify the foods that are suitable for us: Would you eat it raw?
 Most of us are utterly repulsed by raw meat or insects, but, for example, not by raw milk and cheese in colder climates!
 However, this might be a cultural bias!
 By no way is milk a species-specific food – but it did serve as a survival food for humans in colder climates, where they did not find their nourishing fruits.
-So, for those of us that do not live in the perfect fruitarian or frugivore place, we all need to find the second best way.
+So, for those of us who do not live in the perfect fruitarian or frugivore place, we all need to find the second best way.
 Read more about supplements in cold climates here.

 5. Humans have evolved with a low-protein, high-carb diet!